BlueLabelLabs/BLL-Engineering-Standards/standards/BLL-Mobile-Standards.md

 Provide the strings file to the PM so they can proof the strings.

 ### 2. Crash Reporting
-Fabric Crashlytics should be integrated into every build.
+Firebase Crashlytics should be integrated into every build.
 - dSyms provided for every new TestFlight build and uploaded to Firebase.

 - Use API Key: b53fcf08df9b183b382153735d57a10862fc5348